dfsp-spirit/spirit-quake-maps-gpl/README.md

 ## My question has not been addressed.
 How to contact the author?

-See the contact page at http://maps.rcmd.org.
+Please open an issue here on Github if you have a GitHub account.
+If you don't have one, see the contact page at http://maps.rcmd.org.